herrera-ignacio/cybersecurity-handbook/crypto/padding-oracle/README.md

 # Padding Oracle

+> Through a Padding Oracle Attack, an attacker is able to decrypt information, without knowing the encryption key.

 Padding oracle attacks come into play when you have __CBC-mode__ data that is __padded with PKCS#7__.

 If the server behaves differently when decrypting improperly padded data than properly padded data, this is an __oracle__, you can send it data and know whether or not it's correctly padded.